ibm-watson-data-lab/shopping-list-preact-pouchdb/README.md

 # Tutorial
 <!--Correct tutorial link if one exists for your repository.
 Otherwise, remove this section. -->
-Refer to the [tutorial](https://github.com/ibm-watson-data-lab/shopping-list-vanillajs-pouchdb/tree/master/tutorial) for step-by-step instructions on how to build your own Offline First shopping list Progressive Web App with Vanilla JS (aka plain old JavaScript) and PouchDB.
+Refer to the tutorial for step-by-step instructions on how to build your own Offline First shopping list Progressive Web App with Preact and PouchDB.

 # Live demo
 To see this app in action without installing anything, simply visit https://ibm-watson-data-lab.github.io/shopping-list-preact-pouchdb/ in a web browser or on your mobile device.